Ericsson/codechecker/docs/web/authentication.md

 environment variable.
 This environment variable can also be used to setup different credential files to login to the same server with a different user.

+Furthermore, the location of the session file can be configured by the `CC_SESSION_FILE` environment variable.
+This can be useful if CodeChecker does not have the permission to create a session file under the user's home directory (e.g. in some CI environments).

 ### Automatic login <a name="automatic-login"></a>

 If authentication is required by the server and the user hasn't logged in but